buckferbwild/ModernWordPressWebsite/README.md

 }
 ```

-Here, we are including the header, the home page content and the footer using [template_include](https://codex.wordpress.org/Plugin_API/Filter_Reference/template_include) in the background.
+In this example we are including the header, the home page content and the footer views, using [template_include](https://codex.wordpress.org/Plugin_API/Filter_Reference/template_include) in the background.

 That's all we need to get started!